WorldVistA/VistA-FHIR-Data-Loader/README.md

 # VistA FHIR Data Loader Project

+There are two versions of this README: One for the community version of the software, and one for the VA version.
+If you are looking for the VA version, you will find it here: https://github.com/OSEHRA/VistA-FHIR-Data-Loader/tree/vaready.

 This project lets you load data from Synthea (https://synthetichealth.github.io/synthea/) into VistA to produce high quality synthetic patient data for development and testing.
 Other FHIR data sources are supportable; but are not supported at this time.